FUSION WILL WARM US.

 during multi-year journeys to the stars.

-What Power??
-On Earth, humanity gets life support power directly from Sol.
-However, interstellar flights will spend long periods between stars; since power decreases per distance squared, vessels won't get much power from stellar radiation.
+HOWEVER, interstellar flights will spend long periods between stars; since power decreases per distance squared, vessels won't get much power from solar/stellar radiation.
 How will the onboard flora and fauna flourish without solar energy??

 - A gas giant, perhaps Uranus, can be mined for huge quantities.
 (NOTE: See "To Uranus".)